mmoth-kurtis/MMotH-Fenics-UK/docs/_pages/getting_started/installation.md

 Install the latest version of [Docker](http://www.docker.com).

 ## Clone the MMoth-Vent Repository
 All of the source code to run MMotH-Vent is located on a [GitHub repository](https://github.com/mmoth-kurtis/MMotH-Fenics-UK.git).
 Users experienced with Git can do this through a command line approach.
-Otherwise, a .zip file from the repository can be downloaded from the repository.
+Otherwise, a .zip file from the repository can be downloaded.
 Unzip the file in the desired directory.

 ## Load Image
 A Docker image is a copy of the environment used to execute the code.
 This allows standardization of the modules and their versions used by MMoth-Vent.
-The image that needs to be loaded by Docker is in the MMotH-Fenics-UK repository, saved as ```MMotH-Vent.tar```.
-From the command line, with Docker running, navigate to where this file is saved on your machine, and execute the following:
+The image that needs to be loaded by Docker __is in the MMotH-Fenics-UK repository, saved as ```MMotH-Vent.tar```__. *We need a way to distribute this outside of our lab* From the command line, with Docker running, navigate to where this file is saved on your machine, and execute the following:
 ```
 docker load < MMotH-Vent.tar
 ```